Voyageur’s Blog

 Here’s a blog to answer your questions, like what was life like during the 1800s in French Canada?
 Like who could or couldn’t be a voyageur?
 How big the canoes were?
 What trade goods they carried?
 What different furs were worth?
 What they used for medicine?
 I’ll answer these and more in the “A Voyageur’s Life” blog.
 Click on the button below to ask your question or go to the “Contact” section of this site — I’ll find the answers.

-A short history of the fur trade era
+Beads: tiniest of the fur trade goods